-HostGator offers standard cPanel-based backups, that store the files on the server itself.
+HostGator offers standard cPanel-based backups, that store the files on the same server.
 In addition to that, CodeGuard is offered as a premium backup solution that allows storing the files on the cloud.

 But again, there are several free and premium backup plugins for WordPress that allow backing up to any cloud provider of your choice.

-So, usually I don’t opt for these service.
+So, usually, I don’t opt for these services.

 Next is performance.
 By default, WordPress sites on HostGator come pre-installed with a caching plugin called Endurance Page Cache.
 However, I could not find much information about the plugin in their support articles.

 So, I contacted the live chat support.
-From that conversation, I realized that HostGator has a built-in server-level caching mechanism, and this plugin integrates that within WordPress.
+From that conversation, I realized that HostGator has a built-in server-level caching mechanism, and this plugin integrates it with WordPress.

 However, I wanted to disable it and use W3 Total Cache instead.
-After testing both the plugins using GTmetrix, I could find that W3 Total Cache gives better speed than Endurance Page Cache.
+After testing both the plugins using GTmetrix, I could find that W3 Total Cache can give better speed than Endurance Page Cache.

 Here, note that the Endurance Page Cache is a must-use plugin.
-So, you cannot find it under the Installed plugins list.
+So, you should look for it under Plugins > Must-Use.

 I tested the performance of HostGator with a sample WordPress site built with Elementor.
 The site also had Yoast and WPForms active.
 To make it resemble a real-world website, I added some dummy text and images also.